How to Compare Two Columns in Excel for Missing Values

 =NOT(ISNUMBER(MATCH(B5,$C$5:$C$11,0)))

-• Now, press ENTER key.
+• Now, press the ENTER key.

 Compare Two Columns for Missing Values using MATCH and Not function

 The MATCH function searches for a specified item in a range of cells and then returns the relative position of that item in the range.
-ISNUMBER is returning if the matched cell is available in Attended Office and the NOT function is telling if not available then the command is TRUE.
+ISNUMBER is returning if the matched cell is available in the Attended Office and the NOT function tells telling if not available then the command is TRUE.

 After that, fill the rest of the series using AutoFill.